HISTORY

 2023

-ERC-2023 was the third consecutive competition for ARDITO.
-Thanks to the experience gained from previous competitions and the improvements made to the entire rover, Team DIANA secured the eighth position in the rankings.
+ERC 2023 was the third consecutive competition for ARDITO.
+Thanks to the experience gained from previous competitions and the improvements made to the entire rover, DIANA secured the eighth position in the rankings.

 Scroll to Top